FRC2713/Robot2020-ACE/README.md

      return controllers.getXboxLeftBumper();
     }

+### Dependencies

+Events can only be dependent on Components, not other Events, Actions or low level classes.

+Events can use the getComponents method to retrieve Components.

+     @Override
+     public void initialize() {
+      controllers = (Controllers) getComponents("Controllers");
+     }
+ All objects should be created or retrieved in the initialize method, NOT the constructor, and NOT at the top of the file as part of the object's definition.

 # Actions

 Actions deal with the locomotion and actuation of the robot.
 Actions check for events from an Events object, then respond accordingly.
 Most of the robot's behavior should be described in Actions.
 A runActions method is called every iteration after an Events's pollEvents method.